Rumpke Waste & Recycling is proud to provide long-term, reliable solid waste disposal options for residents and businesses in Scott County, Kentucky.

 FAQs about Rumpke’s Scott County Transfer Facility

 Who is Rumpke?

 Rumpke Waste & Recycling is a family owned and operated company.
 Since our inception in 1932, we have been on a mission to provide total waste solutions for neighborhoods and businesses.
-For nearly 90 years, our family company has been helping millions throughout Kentucky, Ohio, Indiana and West Virginia properly dispose of waste and recycling.
+For 90 years, our family company has been helping millions throughout Kentucky, Ohio, Indiana and West Virginia properly dispose of waste and recycling.
 Although we’re privately owned, Rumpke ranks among the largest waste and recycling companies in the country.
-And in 2020, we were ranked one of the best managed companies in the United States.
+And in 2021, we were ranked one of the best managed companies in the United States.

 What is the Scott County Transfer Facility?

 The facility is a consolidation point to efficiently transport municipal solid waste collected from residents and businesses in Scott and surrounding counties to our landfills in Pendleton and Montgomery Counties.
 No out of state waste is accepted at the site.